Exit strategies using compensatory techniques

 ESOPs are a unique tool that can be valuable to selling shareholders, corporations and employees in a corporate succession plan.

-Closely held business owners who work for the company may facilitate an ownership transition by separating service payments from company value.
+Business owners who work for the company may facilitate an ownership transition by separating service payments from company value.

 The ownership structure and tax treatment of partnerships call for unique compensatory devices when designing a succession plan.